 - 1. A CFO currently serving on the board.
 In our view, the CFO holds a unique position relative to financial reporting and disclosure to shareholders.
 Given the critical importance of financial disclosure and reporting, we believe the CFO should report to the board and not be a member of it. - 2.
 A director, or an immediate family member of a director, who provides material consulting or other material professional services to the company.
 These services may include legal, consulting, or financial services.
 We question the need for the company to have consulting relationships with its directors.
 We view such relationships as creating conflicts for directors, since they may be forced to weigh their own interests against shareholder interests when making board decisions.
 In addition, a company's decisions regarding where to turn for the best professional services may be compromised when doing business with the professional services firm of one of the company's directors.
-However, we will consider the specific nature of the professional services relationship between the company and a director and the independence profile of the board and its key committees. - 3.
-A director, or an immediate family member of a director, who engages in, or receives benefits from, commercial deals, including perquisite type grants from the company, which we believe may force the director in question to make unnecessarily complicated decisions that pit his/her interests against those of shareholders.
-Given the pool of director talent and the limited number of directors on any board, we believe shareholders are best served by directors who are independent of such relationships.
+However, we will consider the specific nature of the professional services relationship between the company and a director and the independence profile of the board and its key committees.16

-Given the reduced time commitment and after consideration of all relevant circumstances (including attendance, company size, and a director's overall expertise and performance), we generally permit directors at TSX Venture firms to sit on up to nine boards (refer to "TSX Venture Companies" section for further information).
+15 Given the reduced time commitment and after consideration of all relevant circumstances (including attendance, company size, and a director's overall expertise and performance), we generally permit directors at TSX Venture firms to sit on up to nine boards (refer to "TSX Venture Companies" section for further information).